 But there’s so much more to Canada than the diverse beauty of its wilds.
 With its skyscraper cities reaching out from dense, old-growth forests, rich indigenous culture, hip neighbourhoods spilling out into seal ridden harbours and a cowboy culture that refuses to be quashed, Canada is dazzlingly difficult to define.

 Gazing at gobsmacking glaciers in Banff, soaking in the city cool of Vancouver, spotting grizzlies in the wilds of Vancouver Island, or indulging in a High Tea in Victoria – Canada has it all.
-And if it’s even more jaw-dropping scenery that you’re after, Alaska is only a hop, skip and a cruise away.
-With so many bucket-list opportunities all in the same part of the world, picking an itinerary can be hard.
+With so many bucket-list opportunities all in the same part of the world, creating an itinerary can be hard.
 That’s why we’ve hand selected Canada’s best bits for you.